Relay allows you to securely connect on-premises (on-prem) services that run on your internal network to SquaredUp.

 Access to data:

-Agents need to be deployed in the data center that has access to the on-prem service the plugin will use.
-If you have multiple groups, remember to set the plugin to use the correct group, i.e. the group that contains agents with access to the on-prem service.
+Agents need to be deployed in the data center that has access to the on-prem service the data source will use.
+If you have multiple groups, remember to set the data source to use the correct group, i.e. the group that contains agents with access to the on-prem service.
 Tip: Agents can be part of multiple groups.

 Multiple agents on the same machine: